toolness/webmaker-app-guide/components/README.md

 ## Where can I find existing components?

-Each folder in the [https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/](components/) directory represents a component.
+Each folder in the [`components/`](https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/)directory represents a component.

-For example, the [https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/tabBar](tabBar component) creates a bar at the bottom of the app with navigation buttons.
+For example, the [`tabBar` component](https://github.com/mozillafordevelopment/webmaker-app/tree/master/components/tabBar) creates a bar at the bottom of the app with navigation buttons.

 ![tabBar visual example](https://k88hudson-screenshots.s3.amazonaws.com/screen-shots/k88mac@2x_2014-10-08_at_4.36.06_PM.png)